cyrus-and/gdb-dashboard/README.md

 This is the root command and it is used to manually redisplay the dashboard.

+### dashboard -configuration [`<file>`]

+Display and optionally write to `<file>` the current configuration (layout, styles, outputs).
+This command allows to configure the dashboard live then make the changes permanent, for example:

+    dashboard -configuration ~/.gdbinit.d/auto

 ### dashboard -output [`<file>`]

 By default the dashboard is written to the GDB console but it is possible to